Assistant Professor, Pediatrics & Child Health, University of Manitoba

 Member, CHILD Study Executive Committee

 Chair, CHILD Study KMb Leadership Committee

-Dr. Azad is principal investigator of the projects “Breastfeeding, human milk oligosaccharides and the developmental origins of obesity,” “Prenatal exposure to non-nutritive sweeteners and the development of childhood obesity,” and “Breast milk microbiome and asthma,” all of which leverage data from the CHILD Study.
+Dr. Azad is principal investigator of the projects “Breastfeeding, human milk oligosaccharides and the developmental origins of obesity,” “Prenatal exposure to non-nutritive sweeteners and the development of childhood obesity,” “Breast milk microbiome and asthma,” and “The impact of soluble TLR2 and other immunomodulatory factors in breast milk on the development of allergic disease,” all of which leverage data from the CHILD Study.
 She is/has been a co-investigator on numerous other CHILD-linked projects (see Grants).

 - Institution: University of Manitoba